 Unfortunately, nowhere is this low ambition more obvious than in the determination of the “obligated sectors”.
 And to much surprise, as far as the latest update goes, the power sector is not included in this list.

-Obligated sectors/entities refer to the industrial sectors/entities which would be given emission intensity targets that they would need to achieve, failing which they could buy carbon credits from the ICM or, on the flip side should they overachieve their target they could sell said credits.
+Obligated sectors/entities refer to the industrial sectors/entities that would be given emission intensity targets that they would need to achieve, failing which they could buy carbon credits from the ICM; or, on the flip side, should they overachieve their target they could sell said credits.

 Key challenges